NipunaMadhushan/ballerina-observability-samples/online-shopping-service-example/README.md

 GET http://localhost:8091/online-shopping/item-categories

-There are mainly 8 http resources to get the available items in the shop.
+There are 8 http resources to get the available items in the shop.

 1. GET http://localhost:8091/online-shopping/vegetables
 2. GET http://localhost:8091/online-shopping/fruits